 My dad loved my mom.
 They had their ups and downs, but celebrated 5o-plus years of marriage.
 Their common faith in God and active work for Him solidified their commitment to each other as nothing else could.

 My parents never sold their Jamaican home, but wintered there maybe every 2 to 3 years, following Dad's retirement.
 When Dad became more frail from spinal deterioration and arthritis, they moved close to my family.
 My family and I became his partial care-giver.
-It was difficult, but we loved him: his wit, dry sense of humour, and his regular admonitions to us.(Photo of my husband and I visiting my parents' Jamaican home)
+It was difficult, but we loved him: his wit, dry sense of humour, and his regular admonitions to us.(Photo of my husband and I visiting my parents' Jamaican home before it was eventually sold)

 A celebration is what best described my dad’s funeral!
 His life was celebrated, even as his death was mourned.